pivotal/docs-tap/scc/parameters-reference.hbs.md

 generating a
 [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)
-to be used further along in app configs (knative serivices / deployments) to represent the desired shape of the pods that get instantiated to run the application in containers.
+to be used further along in app configs (knative serivices / deployments) to represent the shape of the pods that you want to get instantiated to run the application in containers.

 It manages a [PodIntent](../cartographer-conventions/reference/pod-intent.hbs.md)